Discover the West of Iceland: The dramatic lava coated peninsula of Snæfellsnes. Treat yourself to landscape like never before!

 - Guided caving tour (Optional)

 - Stop at a local restaurant, where you can buy lunch

-The epic day will begin when we pick you up at your Reykjavík accommodation.
+The epic day will begin when we pick you up in Reykjavik.
 Together we will be heading on a journey of dramatic landscape and endless visual adventures.
 We will soon make a quick stop giving you a chance to snack up for the trip ahead.